Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicooss/using-security-controls.md

 ## Steps

-1. Test connectivity between application components and across application stacks, since we don't have network policy in place, the pods are reachable from any endpoints.
+1. Test connectivity between application components and across application stacks to establish the baseline behavior; all of these tests should succeed since there are no network policies configured at this stage to govern the traffic for `dev` and `default` namespaces.

     a.
 Test connectivity between workloads within each namespace.